danieltikamori/learn-spring-security-jwt/README.md

 # Authentication project using Spring Security, H2 database and Design Patterns in Java

-This project is an example of how to use Spring Security in Java.
+This project is an example of how to use Spring Security with JWT token in Java.
 It also uses design patterns to simplify the code.
-Can also adapt to use PostgreSQL and MySQL.
+It is possible to adapt to use in PostgresSQL and MySQL databases.

 ## Table of Contents